 - Day 1.
 Meet early for equipment check, introduction to the week ahead and set off for a day of ski mountaineering and training in the Mont Blanc Range, generally from the Skyway Monte Bianco or Aiguille du Midi.
 This is an opportunity to refine your equipment and receive some training to prepare you for the ascents ahead.
 We will also aim to do some good short skiing, touring and mountaineering journeys in the process of warming up!

 - Day 2.
 Transfer to the Eastern Swiss Valais Alps and approach a mountain hut in the Saas or Zermatt Valleys, probably the Brttannia Hut above Saas Fee as a base camp for an early start the next morning.
-Shorter (still quite big!) tour also possible this day including the Fluchthorn (3795m) and it’s north facing descent back to the hut.
+Shorter (still quite big!) tour also possible this day during the drive over to Switzerland.
+In 2018 we had an early start and skied Mont Buet, for fit teams only, like the whole week!

 - Day 3.
-Ski approach to the summit bastion on the Rimpfischorn and mountaineering ascent of it’s PD+ normal route from there.
+Ski approach to the big summit of the Strahlhorn.
 Ski descent back down the glacier and descent to valley for overnight stay in a basic hotel in Saas.

 - Day 4.
 Short drive to Raanda and ascent to the Dom Hut winter room (2940m).
 Food will need to be carried with the team as the hut will be closed but a winter room is available for robust ski mountaineers!